Mujtaba0150/Bahria-University-Automation/README.md

 - Survey structure may change over time; the scripts may need updates
 - Assignment deadlines are downloaded and organized automatically
 - Attendance calculations follow standard university policies (25% absence limit) which may change in the future
+- It is recommended to make an alias on Linux in the ~/.bashrc file or a batch file in Windows to a path in the PATH environment variable, to make it easier to run the scripts

 ## Contributing